ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Indeed, value [objects]{.obj} and references occur in real life also:
+Indeed, value [objects] and references occur in real life also: